 In addition, if crossing country borders, there is a rule known as “cabotage” which requires knowledge and research into this by cross-country trucking companies as certain extra requirements must be met.
 High-paying jobs cross-country may look tempting but the research and knowledge of cabotage must be acquired before even bidding on one.
 Both drivers and trucking companies from the United States and Canada are held to the cabotage rules and requirements.
 Knowledge and compliance with these rules are mandatory for any transportation across country borders.

-Many trucking companies need good commercial truckers for transportation of goods.
+Many trucking companies need good commercial truckers for the transportation of goods.
 However, the overhead, maintaining the equipment, ensuring safety for the public and drivers, and of course, insurance needed may be quite high.
-Trucking companies therefore take great care in their selection of drivers as one mishap can ruin a company and drive insurance premiums through the roof.
+Trucking companies, therefore, take great care in their selection of drivers as one mishap can ruin a company and drive insurance premiums through the roof.

 Starting and maintaining a good, reliable trucking company, and providing needed transportation is not a small, easy, or cheap endeavour.
 Good trucking companies therefore hold to the rules and regulations that are in place quite sternly, both in the United States and Canada.
 With much invested in the trucking company, these companies tend to insist on only the best drivers who are the most reliable ones also.
 Caution is a trucking companies’ “middle name.”